-- 1st part tutorials, which help students to develop their skills in extracting ideas and arguments from philosophical texts, and presenting and assessing those arguments in writing. - 2nd part seminars, in which students give individual presentations, presenting orally philosophical views and reasoning.

-- a compulsory 1st part course in reason and argument, which introduces students to the formal and informal techniques philosophers use in presenting and assessing arguments (see below). - In-class discussion, in which students express their own views with respect to the issues they are studying, and debate those views with peers.
+- First part tutorials, which help students to develop their skills in extracting ideas and arguments from philosophical texts, and presenting and assessing those arguments in writing. - Second part seminars, in which students give individual presentations, presenting orally philosophical views and reasoning. - a compulsory first part course in reason and argument, which introduces students to the formal and informal techniques philosophers use in presenting and assessing arguments (see below). - in-class discussion which provides students with the opportunity to express their own views with respect to the issues they are studying, and debate those views with peers.